-Transition Fiscal 2014 Period Base Name and Title Base Salary Salary(1) Keith Murphy, Chief Executive Officer and President \$ 330,630 \$ 365,000 Barry Michaels, Chief Financial Officer and Corporate Secretary \$ 270,375 \$ 288,000 Sharon Presnell, PhD, Chief Technology Officer and Executive Vice President of Research & Development \$ 270,375 \$ 288,000 Eric David, MD, JD, Chief Strategy Officer \$ 278,110 \$ 286,000 Michael Renard, Executive Vice President of Commercial Operations \$ 247,206 \$ 269,000
+Name and Title Transition Period Base Salary Fiscal 2014 Base Salary(1) Keith Murphy, Chief Executive Officer and President \$330,630 \$365,000 Barry Michaels, Chief Financial Officer and Corporate Secretary \$270,375 \$288,000 Sharon Presnell, PhD, Chief Technology Officer and Executive Vice President of Research & Development \$270,375 \$288,000 Eric David, MD, JD, Chief Strategy Officer \$278,110 \$286,000 Michael Renard, Executive Vice President of Commercial Operations \$247,206 \$269,000

 Short-Term Cash Incentive Awards.
 Our executive compensation program includes an annual cash incentive plan, which provides our executive officers an annual cash incentive opportunity as a percentage of their base salaries based upon their achievement of corporate and individual performance goals evaluated and approved by our Compensation Committee.
 For the Transition Period and Fiscal 2014, the Compensation Committee determined that each executive officer's annual incentive base, target and stretch bonus opportunity expressed as a percentage of their base salaries would be equal to 15%, 30% and 45%, respectively, subject to satisfaction of the applicable performance criteria required for the achievement of the base, target and stretch performance goals.
-If the minimum base performance level is not met for a performance criteria, the Compensation Committee has the discretion to assign zero percentage to that performance criteria.
+If the minimum base performance criteria.
 For performance between the base and stretch levels for each performance criteria, the bonus percentage for that performance criteria is determined on an interpolated basis.
-In addition, the Compensation Committee determined that $66^{23}\%$ of each executive officer's annual incentive bonus opportunity amount would be based on corporate goals and $33^{1/3}\%$ would be based on individual performance goals approved by the Compensation Committee.
+In addition, the Compensation Committee determined that 66 ^{2/3}% of each executive officer's annual incentive bonus opportunity amount would be based on corporate goals and 33 ^{1/3}% would be based on individual performance goals approved by the Compensation Committee.